-The strategy sees the attackers target victims with messages containing links to a malicious websites that when clicked act as an HTML/JS launcher page that serves and triggers the Flash exploit.
+The strategy sees the attackers target victims with messages containing links to malicious websites that when clicked act as an HTML/JS launcher page that serves and triggers the Flash exploit.

 The basic lessons are these:

-1. Stop the breach: system hardening remains the most effective way to minimise the enterprise attack surface and free tools like NoScript and EMET are great safety-net add-ons that don’t cost anything to implement other than some user education.
+1. Stop the breach: system hardening remains the most effective way to minimize the enterprise attack surface and free tools like NoScript and EMET are great safety-net add-ons that don’t cost anything to implement other than some user education.

 2. Spot the breach: it has to be accepted that 100% protection cannot be guaranteed.
-Intrusion detection systems are now able to use real-time active file integrity monitoring, which means that if a breach is successful, it is reported and its damage minimised.”
+Intrusion detection systems are now able to use real-time active file integrity monitoring, which means that if a breach is successful, it is reported and its damage minimized.”

 You can read the full article on v3 here.